 In most cases, splenectomies can be performed as laparoscopic surgeries if the spleen is not too enlarged.
 Using this technique, a tube is inserted into the abdomen and the space inflated with carbon dioxide.
-The surgeon will place other tubes into the abdomen through other small holes, allowing the placement of instruments.
-The spleen is cut free of all of connections, put inside a special bag and pulled through one of the largest holes in the abdomen.
+The surgeon places other tubes into the abdomen through other small holes, allowing the placement of instruments.
+The spleen is cut free of all of connections, put inside a special bag, and pulled through one of the largest holes in the abdomen.

 What are the possible complications of splenectomy?